AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

     >[!VIDEO](https://video.tv.adobe.com/v/3425867?quality=12&learn=on){transcript=true}

-   1. Learn how to create an email by uploading HTML, how to make it compatible with the email designer and how to convert it to a template.
+   1. Learn how to create an email by uploading HTML, how to make it compatible with the Email Designer and how to convert it to a template.

     >[!VIDEO](https://video.tv.adobe.com/v/3427633?quality=12&learn=on){transcript=true}